Forever? Yep! This is actually a post on how I beat mortality............

 Honestly a nice warmup stretch for 5-10 mins before you ski, and a deep stretch focused on your skiing muscles for 10 mins will get you super far!!

-torture devices stretching tools are a spiked roller and a rubber workout band.
+My two favorite torture devices stretching tools are a spiked roller and a rubber workout band.

 I’ll spare you the pictures of me stretching in every which way possible.
 But here are the two best stretching guides I know of:

 Making a habit out of yoga is also a great way to stay flexible.